 In 2017, the FIRS expanded its educational mission to include training opportunities for Human Remains Detection (HRD) canine-handler teams.
 Both Workshop I and Workshop II are composed of classroom lecture topically relevant to human remains recovery, and scenario-based practical field exercises designed to introduce the canine and handler to whole body remains and taphonomic change in an arid environment.
-Snacks, beverages, lunches, a t-shirt, course materials, and a FIRS sticker are included in the enrollment fee for both workshops.
+Snacks, beverages, lunches, a t-shirt, and course materials are included in the enrollment fee for both workshops.

 Due to the sensitive nature of the research conducted at FIRS, and out of respect for our Donors, we only accept canine-handler teams able to demonstrate advanced training and certification.